alexperez21/Procedural-Final-Project-/README.md

-Procedural-Final-Project-
-This was my final project for CS4240 Procedural and Object Oriented Programming
+# (ATM) Bank of Dhruva CS4240 Procedural and Object Oriented Programming (Final Project)

-# (ATM) Bank of Dhruva
 ### Dhruva, Alex, Anderson
 *(*Dhruva in this scenario is very wealthy since he has his own bank*)*